top of page

 Shao felt tricked.
 In seeking wisdom, Shao took a moment and decided, “Then, I shall ask the heavens.”

-Upon returning to earth, Shao had the fish and men gathered in one place to make a grand announcement.
-“The divine beings have proclaimed that fish were created to eat one another and to also be eaten by men.
+Upon returning to earth, Shao had the fish and men gathered in one place to make a grand announcement, stating, “The divine beings have proclaimed that fish were created to eat one another and to also be eaten by men.
 To keep the balance, the humans must only hunt fish to eat for their survival and nothing else.
 That is the command.”

 The fish and humans gazed at one another with anger and resentment.
 Both sides felt as though the new command seemed quite unfair to them.
-Fish and men started to argue; blaming the other for their problems.
+Fish and men started to argue, blaming the other for their problems.

-There was nothing else Shao could do, but communicate the message once more, speaking with a powerful voice that reigned over all the creatures, “Fish must eat to survive, and humans must eat to survive.
+There was nothing else Shao could do, but deliver the message once again, his voice rising with a power that silenced every creature around him, proclaiming, “Fish and men alike must eat to survive.
 When all the fish disappear from the sea, all the humans will soon disappear from the earth.”
-Shao’s words left a grounding message to both fish and men.
-Both sides silently agreed to the command given by Shao that came from the heavens, for every creature wanted to exist and they would honor the command by keeping the balance.

 Art by Bao Xiong